Italy visa refusal 2026: reasons, appeal, court — a real success story

 Immigration expert

 "Since 2025 the consulate has the right to refuse a D visa without requesting additional documents.
-If earlier there was a chance to correct things, now documents must be filed correctly from the start.
-At the same time, not all documents are indicated on the consulate’s website — an unprepared person simply cannot know them."
+If earlier there was a chance to correct everything, now documents must be submitted correctly from the start.
+At the same time, not all documents are listed on the consulate’s website — an unprepared person simply cannot know them."

-If the consulate requests additional documents (DDV diploma, insurance) — it is a good sign.
-According to the community, of 8 recent visas where a request was made, all 8 received visas (4 of them were DN instead of LA).
-A document request = the consulate is ready to issue.
+If the consulate requests additional documents (DDV of a diploma, insurance) — it’s a good sign.
+According to the community, of 8 recent D visas where such a request was made, all 8 received the visa (4 of them received DN instead of LA).
+A request = the consulate is ready to issue.

 Letter to the consulate: how to challenge without court